 I owe Eddie Johnson an apology, as I'm sure many a soccer fan in the United States do too.

 But this comes before his two goals versus Antigua in the World Cup qualifier the U.S. had to win.
 This comes when he signed with the Seattle Sounders.
-I should say Sigi Schmid wisely signed Johnson to the Sounders against probably everyone and their mothers better judgment, so I owe Sigi an apology as well.
+I should say Sigi Schmid wisely signed Eddie Johnson to the Seattle Sounders against probably everyone and their mothers better judgment, so I owe Sigi an apology as well.

 What I need to apologize for is I just thought that was a terrible signing by the Sounders.
-I didn't think Johnson had the touch or the skill to play for the Sounders.
+I didn't think Johnson had the touch or the overall soccer skill to play for the Sounders.
 I thought his career was on a downward trend.
 I thought he wasn't going to even last in the MLS after trying to play for countless teams in Europe and not sticking anywhere.

 Also, I was wrong about Johnson because he’s a forward.
 And all forwards need to do is score goals.
 He didn’t have to create goal-scoring chances.
-He didn’t even have to have brilliant touch or skill on the ball.
+He didn’t even have to have brilliant touch or skill on the soccer ball.
 He just had to get on the end of crosses and passes and score goals with his head, thigh, foot, shin, shoulder, or even knee.

 What’s crazy is in the end though is Eddie Johnson might not even make the final United States World Cup team roster if the team can tie or beat Guatemala and then advance in the hexagonal phase of qualifying.
 That’s just what happens.
 The team can change quite a bit when the tournament doesn’t start until the summer of 2014 in Brazil.

 However, for now, Eddie Johnson is pretty much a hero for fans of the United States national team.
 Johnson gives a lot of credit to his goal scoring form to his mental and visualization training.